rupali-codes/LinksHub/README.md

 #### _Want to add your favourite links to the Hub? make sure to follow [CONTRIBUTING guidelines](https://github.com/rupali-codes/linkshub/blob/main/CONTRIBUTING.md)._

 #### Want to add or update the descriptions of subcategroies?
-make sure to follow [CONTRIBUTING guidelines](./CONTRIBUTING.md#Adding-and-Updating-Category-Description-).
+Make sure to follow [CONTRIBUTING guidelines](./CONTRIBUTING.md#Adding-and-Updating-Category-Description-).

 ---